safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 <br>**1) Connect to FME Server**
 <br>
-Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser, and log in using the username and password *admin*.
+Open the FME Server web interface, either through the Web Interface option on the Windows Start Menu or directly in your web browser, and log in using the username and password *admin*.

 <br>**2) Backup FME Server**